Aspiring Chief Executives

 Please contact us if you are interested but fall outside of this requirement.

-The delivery of our Aspiring Chief Executives Programme is unique
+The unique delivery of our Aspiring Chief Executives Programme

-The programme divides into three parts: two intensive two-day modules and a follow-up, one day module to further embed the learning.
+The Aspiring Chief Executives programme is delivered as two intensive two-day modules and a follow-up, one day module to further embed the learning.
 There are evening units and social events, with options for preparatory reading and inter-module activities.

 You will receive 360-degree feedback using the recognised Outstanding Leadership competencies framework in an individual coaching session to interpret your profile and start your personal development planning towards becoming a chief executive.

-We encourage each participant have a career stretching project in mind and to develop it whilst on the programme.
-We weave these experiences into modules, along with peer coaching and genuine case studies, which keep the programme current and grounded in the practical realities of nonprofit leadership.
-The emphasis on self-reflection, action learning and continuing professional development, ensures sustainable learning well beyond the life of the programme.
+We encourage each participant to have a career stretching project in mind and to develop it whilst on the programme.
+We weave these experiences into modules, along with peer coaching and genuine case studies, which keep the programme current and grounded in the practical realities of non-profit leadership.

 "It was a truly excellent experience.
 I have acquired a whole new toolkit that will enable me to be a better leader both in my current role and in any future CEO roles.
 I have also gained a very valuable network through the course tutors and my fellow participants.
 I would recommend it highly to senior leaders in charitable organisations looking to progress into CEO roles."